-Thanks to all those childhood years spent watching imported Mexican television shows, I learnt early on that cantinas were bars, something to do with moustachioed bandits with big sombreros drinking tequilas and drawing pistols with lightning-fast speed.
-Had it not been for these countless hours of, hmm… er, “educational” TV I would have made it to adulthood thinking that the word cantina always referred to the then-ubiquitous aluminum stacked lunch box.
+Thanks to all those childhood years spent watching imported Mexican television shows, I learned early that cantinas were bars, something to do with moustachioed bandidos with big sombreros drinkingtequila and drawing pistols with lightning-fast speed.
+Had it not been for these countless hours of, hmm… er, “educational” TV I would have made it to adulthood thinking that the word cantina always referred to the then-ubiquitous aluminum stacked lunch box in which our weekend lunch of rice, beans and res guisada (braised beef) arrived from the local fonda.

-Known also as “miner’s lunchbox” and “tiffin lunch boxes” they have been used worlwide for a long time.
+Known also as “miner’s lunchbox” and “tiffin lunch boxes”, they have been used worldwide for a long time.
 Regardless of who we should credit for the invention of such a magnificent piece of equipment, the fact remains that we made it our own.

 Long before anyone came up with the idea of mass-producing Styrofoam plates, food “para llevar” was served in cantinas.
 Each family had one, its size depending on how big the family was.
-“Fondas” (Dominican mom ‘n pops restaurants, now usually called ‘comedores’) would have a list of customers that ate their fare everyday.
+“Fondas” (Dominican mom ‘n pops restaurants, now usually called ‘comedores’) would have a list of customers that ate their fare everyday — or as was our case, on weekends.
 It goes without saying that what was on offer was none other than La Bandera Dominicana.

 Every morning, customers would drop off their cantinas (which, for convenience, had the family name painted on top) and would pick it up sometime before noon.
-The delicious lunch would arrive served in strict order: habichuelas at the bottom, meat in the middle and rice and ‘fritos’ on top.
+The delicious lunch would arrive served in strict order: habichuelas at the bottom, meat in the middle and rice and fritos verdes and salad on top.
 The ultimate convenience.

 - 2 lbs of beef (round or skirt) cut into small pieces.